-- Show/Hide Panels: Tapping this button will move all panels (including the search box) off the screen.
+- Show/Hide Panels: Moves all panels including the search box off the screen.
 Tapping the button again returns the panels to their previous positions.

 C. Map Markers

-Map markers typically represent either single or multiple business objects on a map.
+Map markers indicate either single or multiple business objects on a map.
 They can be represented by points, polylines, or polygons.
-Each marker type has a default and selected state.
+Each marker type has a default and a selected state.

 - Points are used to represent one or more business objects at a specific location.
 Point markers can be shown with icons, images, numbers, and letters to give additional information about the business object.